YongoDavid/Demo-2024-June/README.md

 JUNE-29-2024
 The month is almost over and the first half of the years as well!!
-Thank God for more work , more days.
+Thank God for more work , more days. its a new day , lets put in more work!!.